kcupples/bootstrap-training/README.md

 # bootstrap-training
-Store code for Lynda.com bootstrap course
+Stores code for Lynda.com bootstrap course.
+Also used for github training.